What Is a Zero-Day Threat? Complete Guide 2024

 • Install internet security software.
 Premium antiviruses like Norton use machine learning to detect and prevent zero-day threats.

 • Keep your software up to date (especially your browser).Most exploit attacks target known vulnerabilities that have already been patched.
-You can’t get hacked by an exploit which your software has been patched against.
+You can’t get hacked by an exploit that your software has been patched against.

 • Avoid sketchy websites.
 Pirate websites, porn websites, unsecured websites (look for the “lock” symbol in your browser’s address bar), phishing sites, and even many shopping sites can be vectors for malware and exploit attacks.